Spidy01/dbus-canbus-battery/README.md

 # dbus-canbus-battery
 Service for Victron ecosystem run on Venus OS which takes CANBUS data from BMS and publishes on dbus.
-This is my second github repo, it might even be slightly better than the first!
-As such, all information, files, suggestions are to be used at your own risk, I offer zero guarantees implied or otherwise.
+All information, files, suggestions are to be used at your own risk, I offer zero guarantees implied or otherwise.

 # Update 21July2025
 * Added an `install.sh` script that downloads the repository to `/data` and registers